Things Behind the Sun: Critical reception

-On review aggregator website Rotten Tomatoes, Things Behind the Sun has a 100% approval rating, with an average rating of 7.10/10 based on 12 reviews.

 Critics praised Anders' unsentimental, understated approach to her subject and the film's performances.

 David Rooney of Variety wrote, "Playing a character prone to drinking binges and out-of-control behavior, [Kim Dickens] nonetheless conveys the woman’s pain, anger and tragic vulnerability in quietly measured terms that make her performance all the more affecting."
 In The A.V.
 Club, Nathan Rabin wrote Don Cheadle "invests the seemingly thankless role of Dickens' manager, protector, and long-suffering semi-boyfriend with pathos and gravity."

-Rooney added, "Anders’ primary theme is the need to return to the past and unearth suppressed memories in order for healing to begin.
+Rooney added, "Anders' primary theme is the need to return to the past and unearth suppressed memories in order for healing to begin.
 While this is standard movie-of-the-week fodder, the raw treatment and controlled intensity here set it apart, as does the extension of the film’s gaze beyond the rape victim."

 In a positive review, critic Emanuel Levy wrote "the duality of P.O.V., showing the rape and its ruinous consequences from [various points of view]...endows the film with a unique angle seldom seen before."
 Writing for FilmCritic.com, Rachel Gordon said the film "adheres to a perspective important for both men and women to see," and that "what sets Things Behind the Sun apart from such [films such as The Accused] is that it takes these stories one step further, to the severe aftermath of living with these memories years later."

 The film's music was also praised, with Rooney noting "the songs here serve to show the powerful effect music can have on people, as comfort, release, therapy, memory, escape or as a point of connection."
 Some criticisms of the film were of the ending, with some saying it wraps things up too tidily, as well as of the dialogue.
 Jonathan Foreman of the New York Post said these flaws were minor, however, and wrote, it's "rawly personal, and in the way it confronts the sexual aftershocks of the crime – on both victim and perpetrator – it’s a film of remarkable honesty and courage."